 This also means a rapid rate of upgrades is going to be needed.

-It is likely that the number of organisations upgrading their accounting technology and software will increase significantly– just because of the need to access the new functionality.
+It is likely that the number of organizations upgrading their accounting technology and software will increase significantly– just because of the need to access the new functionality.

 We’re about to see the consumer model of SaaS subscription services become the norm in business and enterprise software, with vendors providing automatic upgrades as part of their services as standard.